mdefrance/AutoCarver/docs/source/carvers.rst

 The core of **AutoCarver** resides in its **Carvers**, they provide the following Data Optimization steps:

-   1. Identifying the most associated combination from all ordered combinations of modalities.
+   1. Identifying the most associated combination from all ordered combinations of modalities
-   2. Testing all combinations of NaNs grouped to one of those modalities.
+   2. Testing all combinations of ``nan``s grouped to one of those modalities

 Target-specific tools allow for association optimization per desired task:
  * :ref:`BinaryCarver`